Life for music

 In 2004 he made his debut at the Dresden Semper Opera and at the Bayreuth Festival.

-He has appeared at the Salzburg and Bayreuth Festivals, the Ludwigsburger Schlossfestspiele, the Styriarte Festival in Graz, the Festival Maggio Musicale in Florence, the Garsington Opera Festival in Buckinghamshire, the Théâtre des Champs-Elysées in Paris, at the Opéra Bastille Paris, at the Opéra National du Rhin Strasbourg, at the Croatian National Theatre in Zagreb, at the Volksoper Vienna, at the State Operas in Berlin and Stuttgart, at the State Operetta Dresden, at the operas in Leipzig and Rostock as well as at the E.T.A.
+He has appeared at the Salzburg, Bayreuth and Eutiner Festivals, the Ludwigsburger Schlossfestspiele, the Styriarte Festival in Graz, the Festival Maggio Musicale in Florence, the Garsington Opera Festival in Buckinghamshire, the Théâtre des Champs-Elysées in Paris, at the Opéra Bastille Paris, at the Opéra National du Rhin Strasbourg, at the Croatian National Theatre in Zagreb, at the Volksoper Vienna, at the State Operas in Berlin and Stuttgart, at the State Operetta Dresden, at the operas in Leipzig and Rostock as well as at the E.T.A.
 Hoffmann Theater in Bamberg.

 Miljenko Turk has also appeared with great success at the Oman Guest Performance of the Cologne Opera at the Royal Opera House Muscat.
 Further guest appearances with the Cologne Opera led him to the Berlioz Festival in La Côte-Saint-André and with the Vienna Volksoper to the Tōkyō Bunka Kaikan.